I am the world’s worst celebrity stalker.

 I got my hopes up that she might be Angelina Jolie, but that can’t be right.
 Or can it?
 I’m still clueless on this one.

 I’m just no good at this wannabe-paparazzo thing.
 But I’m going to attempt to pass along my limited wisdom on the topic anyway.
+If you’re visiting without a car, celeb-hunting will be a little more difficult, but it’s still easy enough to get around by Uber or bus.

-How to see celebrities in Los Angeles
+Where to see celebrities in Los Angeles: Try Runyon Canyon and Beverly Hills

 I know all the basic tips for seeing celebrities, such as: Go out during weekday mornings, since celebs tend to keep a lower profile during busy weekends; keep your eyes open at LAX and stare down everyone since famous people are all over the place there; look for people wearing big hats and sunglasses in an obvious attempt to be conceal their identity; and hang around certain hotspots that celebs visit.

 The biggest rule when it comes to seeing celebrities in Los Angeles is to be alert and look closely at everyone who passes.
-Those of us who live in urban settings are used to walking past strangers without looking at them, and that’s a habit that must be broken to spot Hollywood royalty on the street.
+Those of us who live in urban settings are used to walking past strangers without looking at them, and that’s a habit that must be broken to spot Hollywood royalty on the street!

-Celebrities (and pseudo-celebrities) I’ve seen in L.A.
+Celebrities I’ve seen in LA

-Here’s where I attempt to impress you with this underwhelming rundown of the various B- and C-list stars I’ve bumped into during my four visits to the City of Angels.
+Here’s where I attempt to impress you with this underwhelming rundown of the various B- and C-list stars I’ve bumped into during my visits to the City of Angels.
 Prepare yourself for some hilariously bad blurry pics!

 First up is Hal Sparks, best known for his work on VH1’s I Love the 80s series and Queer as Folk.
-He’s a liberal political commentator now.
+He’s a liberal political commentator and standup comedian now.
 A few years ago I saw him outside a Beverly Hills hotel taking pictures of people protesting an appearance there by President Obama.

 I managed to sneak a photo of Sparks as he was sneaking photos of other people: